 When Microsoft found out they were among those compromised in the hack, they made quick work to remove the digital certificates that the Trojaned files used, announced that it was updating Microsoft Windows Defender, moved to a sinkhole domain and changed Windows Defender’s default action for Solorigate from “Alert” to “Quarantine.”
 Microsoft’s quick actions lead to neutralizing and killing the malware while gaining control over the malware’s infrastructure from the attackers.

-The SolarWinds hack highlights the devastating impact of software supply chain attacks and underscores the fact that most organizations are unprepared to prevent and detect such threats.
+The SolarWinds hack highlights the devastating impact de software supply chain attacks and underscores the fact that most organizations are unprepared to prevent and detect such threats.
 When a security breach happens, speed is a critical factor in remediation, but you also need granular insights into software delivery to understand overall system health.

 Best Practices to Avoid and Respond to a Cyber Security Attack

 According to a Cisco report, “Major incidents and losses can be avoided by proactively refreshing the technology used and by learning from prior incidents, through prompt disaster recovery, sufficient security tech, timely incident response and accurate threat detection.”

 You can help defend your company from a cyber-attack by conducting risk assessments, mitigating against risks that cannot be removed, preparing and implementing a breach response plan and implementing cyber security Prácticas recomendadas.
 In addition to scanning your systems on a continuous basis, Gurpreet Dhillon, Ph.D of Virginia Commonwealth University, recommends organizations to: